callstats-io/twilio-client-sample/README.md

 ## twilio client meets callstats.io

-This is an example integration of the callstats.js (using a shim) hosted at: http://api.callstats.io/callstats-twilio.min.js
+This is an example integration of the callstats.js (using a shim) hosted at: http://api.callstats.io/callstats-twilio-client.min.js

 The following steps need to be performed by a twilio developer.

 + initialize
 + setCallParams: set call-id and remote-user-id.

+More details can be found in this link http://www.callstats.io/integrate-twilio/

 ---